Idempotents and homology of diagram algebras: Applications: Invertible parameters

 \begin{proof} We give an illustrative example (Example \ref{mirrorDiagramEx}) after the proof.
 The reader may find it helpful to `carry this example along'.

 First, since the multiplication is bilinear, it suffices to prove the lemma when $y$ is a diagram.

-We will argue that the underlying diagram of $y d_p$ has all left-to-right, right-to-right, and left-to-left connections of $y$, hence can differ from $y$ only in the possible appearance of some factors of $\delta$.
+We will argue that the underlying diagram of $y d_p$ has all connections from $y$, and differs from $y$ only in the possible appearance of some factors of $\delta$.
 In the process, we will see that the power of $\delta$ which appears must be the number of connections in $p$.

 First consider the form $y$ must take.
 Since $y$ lies in $\Brauer_n(\delta)$, it must have no missing edges.
 This means that any sequence of {\mOne}s and {\mTwo}s which witnesses the fact that $y$ lies in $J_p$ must consist entirely of {\mOne}s.
 In other words, the right link state of $y$ is obtained from $p$ by a sequence of {\mOne}s.